 Some people avoid avocados due to their high-fat content.
 Most of us know by now that avocados have the kind of fat that actually help you lose weight!

 Avocados are bursting with lot’s of other health benefits too, and are so strongly associated with fertility and aphrodisiacs that the Aztecs would lock up virgin daughters during avocado harvest time to keep them safe.
 Read the details and check out the infographic below on this Superfood.

 “Either you run the day, or the day runs you.
 Or you eat guacamole.”
 John Rohn

 10 Avocados Benefits

 1. Nutrient-dense fruit

 Yes, they are actually a large berry with one seed.
 One avocado contains approximately 1/3 of the daily requirement of vitamin K and folate, lots of pantothenic acid, vitamin B6, vitamin C.

 Avocado has twice the potassium of a banana.
-It also contain vitamin E, niacin, and riboflavin.
-That is definitely nutrient dense!
+It also contains vitamin E, niacin, and riboflavin.
+That is definitely nutrient-dense!

 2. A Source of Healthy Fat